Game Design: How Did We Do It for Heroes?

 The mechanics of playing Play the Bible include clearing a word, line, or verse.

-Lastly, Bible Character Quiz involves picking an answer from multiple choices and filling in the empty boxes.
+Lastly, the Bible Character Quiz involves picking an answer from multiple choices and filling in the empty boxes.

 5) Goals